-If the individual is concerned that his/her line manager is involved in the wrongdoing, has failed to make a proper investigation or has failed to report the outcome of the investigations to the Board, he/she should inform a Whistle blowing contact Head of HR or Board Trustee, who will arrange for another manager to review the investigation carried out, make any necessary enquiries and make his/her own report to the Board as in stage 2 above.
+If the individual is concerned that his/her line manager is involved in the wrongdoing, has failed to make a proper investigation or has failed to report the outcome of the investigations to the Board, he/she should inform a Whistle blowing contact by telephone: 020 8365 4555 or by emailing whistleblowing@alexandrapalace.com or by directly contacting the Head of HR or the Trustee Board Lead Member for Whistleblowing, who will arrange for another manager to review the investigation carried out, make any necessary enquiries and make his/her own report to the Board as in stage 2 above.
 If for any other reason the individual does not wish to approach his/her line manager, he/she should also in the first instance contact Head of HR.
 Any approach to the director will be treated with the strictest confidence and the individual's identity will not be disclosed without his/her prior consent.